ritishpaul/ritish_blog/_posts/Projects/2020-07-31-Arduino-LCD-Display.markdown

 R/W - read/write pin that chooses if the user will read or write to LCD
 E - enables 8 data pins for writing
 D0-D7 - data pins that allow information to be send from the LCD to arduino and vice versa
-A and K - anode and cathode pins for the LCD back light
+A and K - anode and cathode pins for the LCD backlight